How to Find Lost Pets

 VISIT THE NEIGHBORHOOD.
 Alert your neighbors to be on the lookout for a lost pet.
 Kindly pet lovers may take in a friendly stray and watch for “lost” ads in the newspaper before taking them to the shelter.
 Go door to door, and ask permission to check out buildings, under porches where frightened dogs or cats might hide or become trapped in an infrequently used garage.
 Holidays, when neighbors leave town, may mean the pet becomes trapped and not noticed for days or weeks.

 ADVERTISE.
-Make posters or fliers to leave with neighbors or at the shelter that includes several photos documenting a close-up of the face, full-body shots from both sides and the back, and any distinguishing marks.
+Make posters or fliers to leave with neighbors or at the shelter that include several photos documenting a close-up of the face, full-body shots from both sides and the back, and any distinguishing marks.
 Lots of folks have a Labrador or Golden Retriever or calico cat but yours may be the only one with three pink freckles in a triangular pattern on a white tummy.
 Check with local newspapers about posting “lost pet” notices–often they do this for free.
 Use social media.
 Facebook friends and twitter followers organized to spread the word about a lost furry wonder to help reunite lost pets.

 TRACK HIM DOWN.
 Search and rescue dogs trained for years to find missing people lost in disasters, or that have wandered off due to illness or simply becoming confused.
 Today, specially trained dogs also are available to track down missing pets.
 One example is Dogs Finding Dogs, but you may find similar organizations in your neck of the woods.
 One time when Karma-Kat got out (EEEEEK!) and he wouldn’t come to us, we put his best friend on a leash, and Magical-Dawg used his excellent tracking skills to find his cat-buddy.